 The next four years saw Ozark Natural Foods grow steadily and the co-op experienced its largest growth ever.
 Ownerships achieved an all time high, sales were excellent, and patronage refunds were distributed three years in a row.
 2005 was such a financially successful year that the Co-op paid out not only its normal patronage refund, but also retained earnings from 1998 and 1999.
 Owner equity lost during 2000 has been mostly replaced.

-The first forty-five years Ozark Natural Foods has existed have been exciting, filled with great achievements and diverse opinions.
+The first forty-six years Ozark Natural Foods has existed have been exciting, filled with great achievements and diverse opinions.
 The community that is Ozark Natural Foods has always come together through adversity to succeed.
 The next forty years should prove no different.